cognitive-glitch/mcp-mas-sequential-thinking/README.md

 This server runs as a standard executable script that communicates via stdio, as expected by MCP.
 The exact configuration method depends on your specific MCP client implementation.
 Consult your client's documentation for details on integrating external tool servers.

-The `env` section within your MCP client configuration should include the API key for your chosen `LLM_PROVIDER`.
+The `env` section within your MCP client configuration should include the API key for your chosen `REFLECTIVE_LLM_PROVIDER`.

 ```json
 {